 Some states have banned 80% frames and certain firearm parts, or have otherwise restricted the sale and ownership of products we sell.
 So, be sure to check your local and state laws.
 We can’t ship our products to certain states.
 Please check our Shipping & Return Policy before placing an order (see restrictions).

 Finish your frame in 30 minutes to 1 hour.
-It really is that easy.

 What's Included With Your Jig